josh-works/josh-works.github.io/_posts/2022-03-10-rails-in-golden/2022-03-10-rails-in-golden.md

 Here's a much smaller version of building some rail.
 Obviously these are just ideas, but hopefully you can start seeing how this could lead to a growing body of knowledge and understanding.

 ![small lines](/_posts/2022-03-10-rails-in-golden/step-3.jpg)

+# Questions

+- what is the correct increment/size of rail line one buys?
+I imagine it's a certain quantity of steel in a given [track gauge](https://en.wikipedia.org/wiki/Narrow-gauge_railway).
+- I imagine